k-czekaj/PORTFOLIO/README.md

 ## <a name="aboutme">:mag_right: ABOUT ME</a>

 <p align="justify">In my role as a <b>UAT Tester</b>, I ensure that complex business requirements translate into simple and reliable <b>banking services</b>.

-I focus on delivering high-quality digital experiences by verifying web and mobile interfaces for <b>UX consistency and WCAG standards</b>.
-I believe that <b>modern banking should be accessible to everyone. </b>.</p>
+I focus on delivering high-quality digital experiences by verifying web and mobile interfaces for <b>UX consistency and WCAG standards</b>.</p>

 <p align="justify"><b>Why do I love being a software tester?</b> I can be the <b>guardian of software quality</b>.
 Testing is an endless opportunity to find typos, logical errors or functionalities that can work better and easier.
 Another plus of being a tester is using my <b>creativity</b>.
 I always <b>try to find a new way to "break" something in the software or use it unusually</b>.
 As a tester, I can use my <b>empathy</b>.
 I always try to <b>put myself in someone else's shoes and look at software through their eyes</b>.
 I also care about other colleagues, so I try to write test cases so that the reproduction of the steps comes easily.</p>